davidskeck/FetchImage/README.md

 # License

-Nuke is available under the MIT license.
+FetchImage is available under the MIT license.
 See the LICENSE file for more info.